Focus

 LEGO produces its first bricks.

-LEGO creates the yellow men with an iconic smile.
+LEGO creates yellow men with an iconic smile.

 1978